USPS Priority Mail Rates (2026)

 - Small business e-commerce orders

-- Fragile items (free sturdy boxes)
+- Fragile items (sturdy carrier-provided boxes)

 Pro Tips